cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 1. Get a dataset with labeled pictures of squares and triangles
 1. Split the dataset into a training set and a test set
 1. Train the network with the training set
-1. Validate its accuracy with the test set
+1. Validate the neural network accuracy with the test set

 After we are done with that, we will predict similar images to see how the network handles them.